 What to wear in Paris in spring

 You might find that it can be chilly in the early morning until midday and at night during this season so pack some warmer clothes such as jeans, sweaters, or jackets for your trip.
 I have a separate post dedicated to what to wear and packing for Paris in the Spring with a packing list!
+I have a free printable packing list for spring in Paris.

 Are you sick and tired of winter?
 Spring is a great season to start breathing fresh air again!
 The weather stays warm enough for visitors but cool enough that you can still do activities like biking or walking around outside.
 There is a lot of seasonal spring produce, cheese, and seafood available in markets which many locals and restaurants use to in dishes and desserts.